As your relationship with the Lord grows, so too will your attitude, perspective, and joy.

 The reason we don’t read these things is because God wants us ready for the spiritual warfare we will endure while still in this life.
 He wants warriors who, with God’s help, can stand up to Satan and everything he throws at us.

 So don’t bemoan your circumstances.
-Ask God to either help you to change them, or help you find fulfillment in them if this is where He wants you to be.
+Ask God to either help you to change them, or help you find fulfillment in them if this is where He wants you.
 Don’t complain about your job, be grateful for it and through prayer, seek to understand why God wants you there; or be grateful you can go out and find a different job with God’s help.

 It is easy to find fault.
 It is easy to identify what is wrong in something.
 Anyone can want for something more.
 God’s people are grateful for what they have.
 We believe God has what is best for us in mind; even if we do not understand everything He does or does not do.